This post contains affiliate links.

 Why: for a flexible blog design

 There are plenty of free and paid themes to choose from in WordPress, but I use (and love) Elegant Themes.
-They are one of the best resources for travel bloggers for a few different reasons.
+They are one of the blogging resources for a few different reasons.

 First, they have helpful customer support through email and it looks like a live chat is coming soon, which is is great for when things go wrong and you have no idea why.